-The Zone Diet: developed by Dr Barry Sears; advises the dieter to follow the rule of 30:40:30 wherein protein and fat-rich foods should constitute 30% each and carbohydrates should be 40% of every meal in the daily diet.
+Developed by Dr Barry Sears; advises the dieter to follow the rule of 30:40:30 wherein protein and fat-rich foods should constitute 30% each and carbohydrates should be 40% of every meal in the daily diet.
 In Dr Sears words the Zone diet does not recommend that you eat fewer calories than you are currently consuming, just different ones.
 While following this diet you are allowed to have:

 - A small amount of animal protein (egg white, low-fat milk, chicken breast).

 - Allowed carbohydrates (vegetables, lentils, beans, whole grains and most fruits) twice the size of the protein portion.